Public invited to Spencer Creek Watershed public info session

-The U.S. Army Corps of Engineers Nashville District in partnership with the Wilson County Planning Commission invites the public to attend an information session about the Spencer Creek Watershed Flood Preparedness Planning Assistance to States (PAS) study 6 p.m.
-Tuesday, July 2, 2025, at the Wilson County Courthouse.
+NASHVILLE, Tenn.
+(June 2, 2025) — The U.S. Army Corps of Engineers Nashville District in partnership with the Wilson County Planning Commission invites the public to attend an information session about the Spencer Creek Watershed Flood Preparedness Planning Assistance to States (PAS) study 6 p.m.
+Tuesday, July 1, 2025, at the Wilson County Courthouse.
 The goal of the study is to advise county planners and emergency managers in their response and resiliency to flooding along Spencer Creek.

-(USACE Graphic by Capt.
-Christopher Laws)
+USACE previously studied Bartons Creek Watershed in Lebanon, Tennessee, in 2015, under Section 205 of the Flood Control Act of 1948.
+This act authorizes USACE to study, design, and construct flood risk management projects to address flooding issues.
+However, the Barton Creek study did not lead to construction.
+USACE and Wilson County entered a partnership through the PAS program in March 2023 to further analyze flood impacts within the county.

+The Planning Assistance to States program authorizes USACE to provide technical assistance for flood risk management but does not include design or construction.
+The project started in April 2023 and is presently in the final stages of review, with completion anticipated later this summer.
+It aims to provide the county with valuable information to enhance their response to rain events.

 |Date Taken: